sheygs/ethereum-tracker/README.md

 #### Improvement Points

-- Implement Redis Cache for fast reads
+- Implement caching to store frequently accessed data in a faster storage layer to reduce database load.